wavemaker/docs/learn/how-tos/dynamic-form.md

 ```

 :::note
-**Metadata**: It contains information like name, type, widget type, validation rules and other required details about the field.
+**Metadata**: It contains information like name, type, widget type, validation rules, and other required details about the field.
 :::

 :::important